MSU-Libraries/kube-doc/README.md

 It is assumed the reader has an understanding and familiarity with containerization.

-_Written for Kubernetes v1.27_
+**Written for Kubernetes v1.27**

-*Forewarning when learning Kubernetes:* Kubernetes changes often.
+*A Forewarning when learning Kubernetes:* Kubernetes changes often.
 If you are using a different version of Kubernetes, this documentation _may not apply to you_.
 Likewise, when searching for answers online, _many_ tutorials, guides, and answers will be *wrong*, as they were written for older versions.